ViktorQvarfordt/blog/posts/2023-12-03-postgres-data-isolation.md

 ### 1. Explicit WHERE clauses

-In essence this approach involves adding `WHERE tenant_id = {tenantId}` to all queries.
-In the same way `user_id` and RBAC requirements are added.
+In essence, this approach involves adding `WHERE tenant_id = {tenantId}` to all queries.
+In the same way, `user_id` and RBAC requirements are added.

 **Pros:** The simplest approach to get started with.

-**Cons:** Permission checks are duplicated across all queries and joins, which gets hard to maintain.
+**Cons:** Permission checks are duplicated across all queries and joins, which makes it hard to maintain.
 It is easy to forget to add the necessary WHERE clause to a query, which can lead to data leakage.

 ### 2. Reusable WITH queries

 This approach aims to minimize the risk of forgetting to add the WHERE clause to a query by creating WITH statements that are reused across queries.
-This assumes one is using a query builder or ORM that supports reusable queries such as Knex or jOOQ.
+This assumes one uses a query builder or an ORM that supports reusable queries such as Knex or jOOQ.
 This translates to queries like this:

 ```sql
 WITH tenant_items AS (